tusharslife/Vdirect/README.md

 # Vdirect
-Video Streaming Service is made in PHP using Laravel framework.
+This project is build in PHP using Laravel framework.
+To entertain users by videos on demand.
+#### Features
+1. Uploading/Download
+2. Email Alert
+3. Three user system
+4. Live/draft
+5. Feedback
+6. Reset password via email
+7. Profile
+8. Payment
 # Installation

 Note: If you receive and error while installation below